acaprojects/ts-composer/README.md

 ## Compilation

-You can build the library from source after installing the dependancies with the command
+You can build the library from source after installing the dependencies with the command

 `npm run build`